-B. TECHNOLOGICAL ABSORPTION:
+B. TECHNOLOGICAL ABSORPTION :

-(i) The efforts made towards technology absorption (i) New materials development for innovative next generation products like Austempered Ductile Iron applications. (ii) Develop new processes technologies to improve the product quality and performance. (ii) The benefits like product improvement, cost reduction, product development or import substitution The efforts made towards technology absorption has led to optimisation of processes to reduce making cost. (iii) Imported Technology a.The Details of technology imported b.The year of import c.Whether the technology been fully absorbed Not Applicable d.lf not fully absorbed, areas where absorption has not taken place and the reasons thereof; and (iv) The Expenditure incurred on Research and Development Capital Expenditure: - Revenue Expenditure: ₹ 914.35 Lakhs Total Research & Development Expenditure: ₹ 914.35 Lakhs
+(i) The efforts made towards technology absorption (i) New materials development for innovative next generation products like Austempered Ductile Iron applications. (ii) Develop new processes technologies to improve the product quality and performance.
+Snag Grinding machine for fettling. (ii) The benefits like product improvement, cost reduction, product development or import substitution The Company is committed to introducing new products and improving existing products to have better performance levels.
+During the year, the Company has developed more than 50 new components for various segments.
+The Company is doing many research activities in the areas of new material development, component weight reduction, yield improvement, core weight reduction, process design, process improvement etc. (iii) Imported Technology a.The Details of technology imported b.The year of import c.Whether the technology been fully absorbed Not Applicable d.lf not fully absorbed, areas where absorption has not taken place and the reasons thereof; and (iv) The Expenditure incurred on Research and Development Capital Expenditure: - Revenue Expenditure: ₹ 797.50 Lakhs Total Research & Development Expenditure: ₹ 797.50 Lakhs